 Ian Craft, Principal Ecologist

 I have experience of undertaking Ecological Impact Assessments as well as project managing a range of large scale developments including windfarms, housing estates, quarries and landfill sites.
 I also carry out a range of surveys including extended phase 1 habitat surveys, national vegetation classification surveys, reptiles, birds, great crested newts and bats.
-I currently hold a bat survey licence, barn owl licence, great crested newt survey licence and am a registered consultant on the Bat Low Impact Class Licence scheme.
+I currently hold a bat survey licence, barn owl licence and great crested newt survey licence.

-I have over sixteen years experience of working in an ecological field, having worked for Total Ecology for over 8 years.
-I am a full member of the Institute of Ecology and Environmental Management.
+I have over 20 years experience of working in an ecological field, and am a full member of the Institute of Ecology and Environmental Management.
 I have a degree in Zoology and Masters in Wildlife Conservation and Management.
 I have extensive experience in surveying for riparian mammals, particularly water vole and otter, through my MSc dissertation and through my role at Durham Wildlife Trust (DWT) where I carried out otter and several water vole projects.

 I undertake a range of survey work including extended Phase 1 habitat surveys, Local Wildlife Site surveys and condition assessments as well as bat, reptile and amphibian surveys.
 I have successfully applied for Natural England EPSM licences for bats.
 I currently hold bat and great crested newt licences.

-Victoria has worked within the planning/ecological industry for over six years, first being employed as a seasonal bat surveyor in 2010 following graduation of her bachelor’s course.
-Consequently, Victoria completed her Master’s course from Newcastle University in Wildlife Conservation and Management and became full time administration support for a team of Ecologists, undertaking tasks such as drafting reports and collating background data searches, whilst helping out with occasional bat work during the busy season
+Victoria has worked within the planning/ecological industry since 2010, first being employed as a seasonal bat surveyor by Marishal Thompson (now known as Environmental Services) following graduation of her bachelor’s course.
+Consequently, Victoria completed her Masters course from Newcastle University in Wildlife Conservation and Management and became full time administration support for a team of Ecologists, undertaking tasks such as drafting reports and collating background data searches, whilst helping out with occasional bat work during the busy season.